Subsections

 computes the scaler triple product [A,B,C]=(V. A (V* B C))=(V. (V* A B) C).

-v$<$ fltvec1 fltvec2 [function]
+v fltvec1 fltvec2 [function]

-returns T if every element of fltvec1 is smaller than the corresponding element of fltvec2.
+returns T if every element of fltvec1 is smaller than

-v$>$ fltvec1 fltvec2 [function]
+v fltvec1 fltvec2 [function]

-returns T if every element of fltvec1 is larger than the corresponding element of fltvec2.
+returns T if every element of fltvec1 is larger than

 vmin &rest fltvec [function]

-finds the smallest values for each dimension in fltvec, and makes a float-vector from the values.
-Vmin and vmax are used to find the minimal bounding box from coordinates of vertices.
+Vmin and vmax are used to find the minimal bounding box

 vmax &rest fltvec [function]

-finds the greatest values for each dimension in fltvec, and makes a float-vector from the values.
+finds the greatest values for each dimension in fltvec,

 minimal-box v-list minvec maxvec &optional err [function]